 Skip to main content

-Create the First Component Library
+Create Your First Component Library

 1. Have a Tencent Cloud account;

-3. Install Node.js
+3. Install Node.js;

-4. Install Cloudbase CLI
+4. Install Cloudbase CLI.

 Note

-Step 1: Create a Cloud Component Library
+Step 1: Create Cloud Component Library

 tcb lowcode create mydemo